xkeshav/color-collector/README.md

 ### Known issues

-- if you have [todo-tree extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) enabled in your vs code then my extension will likely to fail, reason unknown so far, [issue raised here for the same](https://github.com/Gruntfuggly/todo-tree/issues/732)
+- error *"invalid flag 'dgim'"* if you run the command or press `Ctrl + F7` and get above error then check whether you have [todo-tree extension](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree) enabled in your vs code then please disable this extension,  the reason is unknown so far, [issue raised for the same](https://github.com/Gruntfuggly/todo-tree/issues/732)

 - if you found any issue, kindly raise  [here](https://github.com/xkeshav/color-collector/issues/)